Chapter 13 Bankruptcy for a Small Business Owner (Sole Proprietor Only)

-Here's how Chapter 13 bankruptcy works if you are a small business owner.
+Here's how Chapter 13 bankruptcy works if you own a business as a sole proprietor.

-Chapter 13 bankruptcy is the only type of reorganization bankruptcy that’s appropriate for most small business owners.
-(The other reorganization bankruptcies are Chapter 11 and Chapter 12).
+Although Chapter 13 bankruptcy is preferable to the more expensive Chapter 11 bankruptcy, it's only available to small business owners who are sole proprietors.
 In Chapter 13, you use your income to fund a repayment plan that lasts from three to five years.
-If you make all of the payments required by the plan, most remaining debts are discharged when the plan ends.
+If you make all of the payments required by the plan, qualifying debts are discharged when the plan ends.

-Only individuals can file for Chapter 13.
-You can use Chapter 13 to rid yourself of business debts for which you have personal liability (for example, if you are a sole proprietor or you have taken on personal liability for some corporate or LLC debts), but a corporation, an LLC, or a partnership cannot file for Chapter 13 as an entity.
-Also, Chapter 13 bankruptcy is available only to those who have unsecured debt of up to $383,175 and secured debts of up to $1,149,525; those with higher debt totals can’t use Chapter 13.
+A sole proprietor can use Chapter 13 to get rid of business debt but you must include your personal finances (including debts and assets), as well.
+A Chapter 13 bankruptcy is available only to those who have unsecured debt of up to $394,725 and secured debts of up to $1,184,200; those with higher debt totals can’t use Chapter 13.